 Symptoms of virilization include excess facial and body hair (hirsutism), baldness, acne, deepening of the voice, increased muscularity, and an increased sex drive.
 In women, the uterus shrinks, the clitoris enlarges, the breasts become smaller, and normal menstruation stops.

-In men, the excess adrenal hormones may suppress gonadal function and cause infertility.
+In men, the excess adrenal hormones may suppress the function of the testes and cause infertility.

-In female infants with congenital adrenal hyperplasia the genitals may resemble those of infant boys.
+In female infants with certain types of congenital adrenal hyperplasia Congenital adrenal hyperplasia Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female or... read more , the genitals may resemble those of infant boys.
 In children, growth may accelerate.
-If untreated, the growth plates may close prematurely and short stature may result.
+If untreated, the growing centers of the bones (growth plates) may close prematurely and short stature may result.
 Affected boys may experience premature sexual maturation.